mansipurohit11/rag_system/README.md

 Tired of reading 200-page PDFs like a normal person? same.

 Upload any document, ask it questions in plain English, get answers back with actual sources.
 No hallucinations (we literally measure those).
-Built this to actually understand RAG from scratch — not just copy paste from docs and pretend I know what's happening.
+Built this to actually understand RAG from scratch, not just copy paste from docs and pretend I know what's happening.

 ---